base-link/base/book/terms/mill/mine.md

 ## Parsing TreeCode with `mine`

-The `mill` DSL is for parsing TreeCode, the tree of terms you see in the Star environment.
+The `mill` DSL is for parsing TreeCode, the tree of terms you see in the NoteTree environment.
 It is divided into a `mine` layer, which emits things it finds in the tree based on certain patterns you define, and the `mint`, which takes what is emitted from the mine and converts it into AST objects.
 So you just: